bikashdaga/my-links/README.md

 - [Homomorphic Encryption](https://en.wikipedia.org/wiki/Homomorphic_encryption) - Allows data to be encrypted and out-sourced to 3rd parties for processing, all while encrypted (or remove HIPAA barriers) -- `article`
 - [Hoopla](https://www.hoopladigital.com/) - Digital movies, music and ebooks for USA public library members -- `explore yours today`
 - [HTML5 Up](https://html5up.net/) - HTML5 website templates all free and under a CC license -- `collection`
-- [HTTPS Everywhere](https://www.eff.org/https-everywhere) - Uses client-side tricks to force misconfigured sites to use HTTPS all the time, by the EFF (donate) -- `Firefox` `Chrome`
 - [Huginn](https://github.com/cantino/huginn) - Build agents that perform automated tasks/workflows for you online or locally, like IFTTT -- `Ruby`
 - [ICANN Domain Lookup](https://lookup.icann.org/) - Use this when searching for a domain to buy because they cannot use your searches to jack up the price -- `in-browser`
 - [InControl](https://windirstat.net/) - Control non-optional Windows upgrades -- `Windows` `closed source`